Updated July 14, 2021

 Due to many regulations and guidelines provided by the Costa Rican Health Ministry and Tourism Institution, it has been deemed safe for visitors to enter the country and circulate without needing a proof of a test or vaccination.
 The sanitation measures applied to all establishments and institutions intend to keep everyone as safe as possible and minimize risk of infection by all parties.

 You will be asked a questionnaire about recent exposure and any symptoms you may be experiencing upon travel to Costa Rica.
 When going through the airport, all travelers are scanned automatically for raised temperature.
+Fully vaccinated visitors do not need to purchase COVID-19 related health insurance, as of August 1, 2021.
+Those who are not vaccinated, haven’t received their second dose, or were vaccinated within 14 days of entering Costa Rica will still be required to purchase travel insurance that covers COVID-19 related contingencies, including a potential 14 day quarantine.

 Here is a list of restrictions and activities that you cannot do in Costa Rica, as of the latest update to this article